-The Nonprofit Clinic will provide you with a free organizational assessment – a valuable “reality check” intended to assist your organization in identifying strengths and needs for change.
+The Nonprofit Clinic will provide you with a free governance assessment – a valuable “reality check” intended to assist your organization in identifying strengths and needs for change.
 A written report of the assessment, guidance on how to accomplish suggested changes and a detailed resource packet to help with implementation of recommendations will be presented.

 We will also provide a valuable legal compliance review of your Organization’s Articles of Incorporation and Bylaws, as well as access to select group trainings for your board and staff.